3DBAG/CityBuf/readme.md

 Binary format to efficiently store [CityJSONSequences](https://www.cityjson.org/cityjsonseq/).
 Inspired by the [FlatGeobuf](https://github.com/flatgeobuf/flatgeobuf) standard (which in turn uses [flatbuffers](https://github.com/google/flatbuffers)).

 ## Goals
-The primary goals of CityBuf:
+The primary goals of CityBuf are
-1. be very fast to write/read
+1. be very fast to write/read,
-2. have a very low memory footprint wile reading large files
+2. have a very low memory footprint wile reading large files,
-3. Lossless conversion to/from CityJSONSequence files (.city.jsonl)
+3. lossless conversion to/from CityJSONSequence files (.city.jsonl),
 4. use strongly typed attributes.
 This prevents type ambiguity as can happen with cityjson (eg 3DBV dataset has several issues, eg. inconsistent objectid (both string and int is used), or all values of an attribute are `null` (so not possible to deduce type)).
 This is important for lossles conversion to GIS formats (eg `gpkg`), and other reading application where strong types are relevant.

 Secondary goals: